pessolato/pessolato.github.io/content/posts/go-str-map-microbench.md

 I decided to create a dedicated repository to isolate and microbenchmark the different implementations with different iteration strategies.

-I started with just a simple problem to iterate over a `string` input, in this case transcribing DNA to RNA.
+I started with a simple problem: iterating over a `string` input, in this case transcribing DNA to RNA.

 ```go
 func TranscribeDnaToRnaBytes(dna string, rna []byte) {